Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1.md

 #### Lesson 1.3: Enhancing the Command Line

-In Lesson 1.3, we will revisit the Linux command line and learn some new concepts as well as some tools to ease navigating the command line. [tldr](lesson_1_3.html#tldr)
+In Lesson 1.3, we will revisit the command line and learn some new concepts as well as some tools to ease navigating the command line. [tldr](lesson_1_3.html#tldr)